Dime Savings Bank of New York: Headquarters

-The bank's headquarters at 9 DeKalb Avenue were built in 1906-08 and were designed by Mowbray and Uffinger.
-It was significantly enlarged by Halsey, McCormack and Helmer in 1931-32.
+The bank's headquarters at 9 DeKalb Avenue were built in 1906–08 and were designed by Mowbray and Uffinger.
+It was significantly enlarged by Halsey, McCormack and Helmer in 1931–32.
 The headquarters is a New York City designated landmark.
 In December 2015, developers Michael Stern and Joe Chetrit closed on a $90 million purchase of the Dime Savings Bank headquarters.
-They planned to incorporate the structure into 9 DeKalb Avenue, planned as be the tallest building in Brooklyn.
-Construction began in 2018 and is scheduled to be completed in 2022.
+They planned to incorporate the structure into The Brooklyn Tower (then-known as 9 Dekalb Avenue).
+Construction of the tower's superstructure began in 2018, and was completed in 2022, becoming the tallest building in Brooklyn and the tallest building in New York City outside of Manhattan.